-168. Voltaic Battery. - If a number of such simple cells are united in series, the zinc plate of one joined to the copper plate of the next, and so on, a greater difference of potentials will be produced between the copper "pole" at one end of the series and the zinc "pole" at the other end.
+168. Voltaic Battery.-If a number of such simple cells are united in series, the zinc plate of one joined to the copper plate of the next, and so on, a greater difference of potentials will be produced between the copper "pole" at one end of the series and the zinc "pole" at the other end.
 Hence, when the two poles are joined by a wire there will be a more powerful flow of electricity than one cell would cause.
-Such a combination of Voltaic Cells is called a Voltaic Battery.\ There are many ways of grouping a battery of cells, but two need special notice.
+Such a combination of Voltaic Cells is called a Voltaic Battery.
+There are many ways of grouping a battery of cells, but two need special notice.
 If the cells are joined up in one row, as in Fig. 96 or Fig. 98, they are said to be in series.
 Electricians often represent a cell by a symbol in which a short thick line stands for the zinc and a longer thin line for the copper (or carbon).
 Thus Fig. 98 represents four cells joined in series.
-The maximum current (amperes) which so grouped they will yield is not more than a single cell would yield on short circuit; but they yield that current with a fourfold electromotive-force (volts).
+So joined they do not yield more current (more amperes) than a single cell would yield, but they yield that current with a fourfold electromotive force (i.e. with more volts of pressure).

-\ By some writers the name Galvanic Battery is given in honour of Galvani; but the honour is certainly Volta's.
+^{} By some writers the name Galvanic Battery is given in honour of Galvani; but the honour is certainly Volta's.
 The electricity that flows thus in currents is sometimes called Voltaic Electricity, or Galvanic gether; and they are then said to be in parallel, or are joined "for quantity."
 So joined they have no greater electromotive-force than one cell.
 The zincs act like one big zinc, the coppers like one big copper.
 But they will yield more current.
 Fig. 99 shows the four cells grouped in parallel; they would yield thus a current four times as great as one cell alone would yield.